 The SeriousGeoGames Lab was established in 2014 to explore the use of games, and gaming technology, in enhancing the research, teaching, and communication of geosciences.
-The first SeriousGeoGame produced was Humber in a Box (Figure 1), a novel dynamic merging of a research-grade hydraulic model - CAESAR-Lisflood (Coulthard et al., 2013) - with a software package used by games developers to create games and virtual environments (known as a gaming engine) - UNITY-3D.
-Participants viewed a 3D model of the Humber Estuary, UK, on top of box in a museum style space, while tidal flows were calculated using the CAESAR-Lisflood code and animated within UNITY-3D.
-Participants could then simulate past and future scenarios by altering the base sea level giving them an idea of future flood risk with rising sea levels.
-The scene was viewed using immersive VR via an Oculus Rift Developer Kit 2 model of HMD.
+The first SeriousGeoGames activity produced was Humber in a Box (Fig. 1), a novel dynamic merging of a researchgrade hydraulic model, CAESAR-Lisflood (Coulthard et al., 2013), with a software package used by games developers to create games and virtual environments (known as a gaming engine), Unity 3D.
+Participants viewed a 3-D model of the Humber estuary, UK, on top of a box in a museum-style space, while tidal flows were calculated using the CAESAR-Lisflood code and animated within Unity 3D.
+Participants could then simulate past and future scenarios by altering the base sea level, giving them an idea of future flood risk with rising sea levels.
+The scene was viewed using immersive VR via an Oculus Rift Developer Kit 2 HMD model.